Chernomorets Arena

-Chernomorets Arena (Черноморец Арена) is a planned future modern sports venue in Burgas, Bulgaria.
-The stadium will be built in the place of the old Chernomorets Stadium and will have an exact capacity of 30,000 spectators and a possible expansion to 55,000.
-It is scheduled to be opened in 2017 and it will be the new home ground of the local PFC Chernomorets Burgas.
-The construction will start in 2013, because of the global financial crisis, and will cost 500 million euros, making it one of the most expensive stadiums in Europe.
+Chernomorets Arena (Черноморец Арена) is a planned sports venue in Burgas, Bulgaria.
+The stadium is planned to replace the Chernomorets Stadium with a capacity of 30,000 spectators and a possible expansion to 55,000.
+It is planned to be the home ground of the local PFC Chernomorets Burgas and may be one of the most expensive stadiums in Europe.
 The stadium will be part of a modern complex with a mall, underground parking area, indoor sports hall with a capacity of 3,500 spectators, three business towers and a five-star luxury hotel.
 The whole complex will cost 1 billion euros, according by the owner of Chernomorets and Petrol Holding AD Mitko Sabev.